 Installation is on view now

 Charlotte artist and muralist Irisol Gonzalez relocated with her family to the United States from Costa Rica.
 When they moved, their traditional gatherings and family heirlooms lost their geographical specificity.
-Gonzalez mines these traditions for the stories contained within the installation Unearthed Jade.
+Gonzalez mines these traditions for the stories contained within the installation Unearthing Jade.
 Most often, the bedrock she finds there is machismo, the elevation and celebration of masculine strength and pride above all else.
 Gonzalez’s installation reminds us that art begins as a reflection of its time and engagement with culture, and, over time, becomes an artifact of that moment.

 Where to find it